vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 My bowel movement was pretty normal and complete or close-to-complete, though there was some sense of incompleteness that might be due to pain in surrounding areas.

+#### Notes added around 10:45 AM

+I'm experiencing stomach rumble and flatulence which is quite unusual since I've stopped all the implicated foods for a while.
+For whatever reason, I am suspicious of the B complex because that's one thing I had stopped for the last week or so when my symptoms improved, and it's also the thing that I was taking semi-regularly (every 2-3 days) during the first few weeks when symptoms were bad.

 ## Current learnings